Kelloggsville Chr. K-9

 Taught 2 years of 5th grade Bible and Geography at Eastern Christian School in New Jersey, Taught in a self contained 6th grade classroom in McBain, MI for 5 years.
-Have taught 6th grade at DCS for the past 18 years.
-Have coached boys and girls basketball in the past and also track at the MS level for 20 of my 24 years of teaching.
+Have taught 6th grade at DCS since 2000.
+I have coached boys basketball, girls basketball, and track.

-Coached HS track in McBain for two years.
-I have also helped lead the Friday Morning prayer group (FM) here at for the last 16 years.
+I have also helped lead the Friday Morning prayer group (FM) at DCS since 2002.

 We are members at Hillside Community Church, and live in Cutlerville.
 I like to run, kayak with my wife, read, collect baseball cards, and go to the movies.